Jim Farley (businessman)

-James Duncan Farley Jr. (born June 10, 1962) is an American businessman who is the CEO of Ford and a board member of Harley-Davidson.
+James Duncan Farley Jr. (born June 10, 1962) is an American businessman who is CEO of Ford and a board member of Harley-Davidson.
 His career in automobiles was inspired by his grandfather, who began work at Henry Ford's River Rouge Plant in 1918.

 Background

 Farley was born to a banker father in Buenos Aires, Argentina, where he spent his early years, before moving to Greenwich, Connecticut.
-Before university, Farley attended Portsmouth Abbey School, a college preparatory school in Portsmouth, Rhode Island.
-He graduated from Georgetown University and then later, the University of California.
+Before university, Farley attended Portsmouth Abbey School, a Catholic, college preparatory school in Portsmouth, Rhode Island.
+He graduated from Georgetown University and then later, the University of California, Los Angeles.

 He is a cousin of the entertainers Chris Farley, Kevin Farley, and John Farley.
+He is also a cousin of Carolina Hurricanes TV analyst and former NHL and AHL player Tripp Tracy.

 Early career

 Before joining Ford in November 2007, Farley was group vice president and general manager of Lexus, responsible for all sales, marketing, and customer satisfaction activities for Toyota’s luxury auto brand.
-From May 2019 to February 2020, Farley served as president, New Business, Technology and Strategy.
-From June 2017 to May 2019, he served as Executive Vice President and president of Global Markets.
-From 2015 to 2017, he was CEO and Chairman of Ford Europe.
+From 2015 to 2017, he was CEO and chairman of Ford Europe.
+From June 2017 to May 2019, he was executive vice president and president of global markets.
+From May 2019 to February 2020, Farley was president, New Business, Technology and Strategy.